Jerry Only: Misfits

-Gerard Caiafa Jr. was born and raised in Lodi, New Jersey, and graduated in 1977 from Lodi High School, the same school attend by his future Misfits bandmates.
+Gerald Caiafa Jr. was born and raised in Lodi, New Jersey, and graduated in 1977 from Lodi High School, the same school attended by his future Misfits bandmates.
 Based on a review of the school's yearbooks, Vice magazine described him as "the coolest motherfucker that ever stepped foot in Lodi High School or possibly any school in the history of education."

 He started The Misfits with Glenn Danzig on vocals and Manny Martínez on drums in 1977, just a few months after receiving his first bass as a late Christmas present.
 He would work at his father's machine shop during the week to help finance the band and play shows on the weekend.
 This would go on for several years and the band split due to differences between Danzig and the rest of the band.
 During this downtime, Only and his brother Doyle Wolfgang von Frankenstein (guitarist in the 1980-1983 lineup of the Misfits) formed Kryst The Conqueror.
 In 1995, Only settled a legal battle out of court with co-founder Glenn Danzig, allowing him rights to the Misfits' name on a performing level, while they split the money on merchandising.
 He reformed the band with Doyle, vocalist Michale Graves, and drummer Dr. Chud.

 Chud and Graves left the group in 2000 to form Graves.
 In reaction to the loss of members, Doyle left the Misfits.
 Graves, Doyle and Chud were replaced on the M25 tour by Dez Cadena, formerly of Black Flag and DC3, on guitar and Marky Ramone, formerly of The Ramones, on drums.
 Only took up the singing duties from this point till the present date.
+In 2003, a cover album Project 1950 was released and marked Only’s debut as the band’s vocalist.
 In early 2005, Marky left the group and Only brought in ex-Misfit and Black Flag drummer ROBO to rejoin the group.
 A new album was recorded in 2010 in Colorado entitled The Devil's Rain which was released in October 2011.
 A single, "Land of the Dead", was released at the mischief night show 2009 at Starland Ballroom in Sayreville, New Jersey.

 In 2013, Only and the Misfits released a new album entitled DEAD ALIVE! recorded live at several shows.

+In May 2016, Only, Danzig, and Doyle announced that they would perform together for the first time in 33 years, under the name The Original Misfits Riot Fest in Chicago and Denver.
 In 2017, the reunited lineup performed two additional concerts at the MGM Grand Garden Arena in Las Vegas on December 28 and The Forum in Inglewood, California, on December 30.
-They also performed at the Prudential Center in Newark, New Jersey, on May 19, 2018.
+They also performed at the Prudential Center in Newark, New Jersey, on May 19, 2018, and at the Allstate Arena in suburban Chicago in 2019.
+The group played more shows together in 2021 and 2022, most recently they played at Coachella in 2025.